 - Foreign birth certificate (identity; if the certificate is from a foreign country, then foreign status and identity)

-- Medical records for children under 6 (identity; if the certificate is from a foreign country, then foreign status and identity)
+- Medical records for children under 6 (identity; if from a foreign country, then foreign status and identity)

-- School records for children under 14 or under 18 if still a student (identity; if the certificate is from a foreign country, then foreign status and identity)
+- School records for children under 18 if still a student (identity; if from a foreign country, then foreign status and identity)

 The IRS reviews the W-7 and, if it approves the application, assigns an ITIN and processes the tax return.